Blu ray screencaps from Gran Torino.

 Thao is made to pay for his crime by doing tasks around the neighbourhood under the supervision of Walt, slowly a bond forms between Walt and his neighbours but there is trouble with a local gang.

-It's good to see Clint Eastwood back onscreen, he not only stars in this film but also produced, directed and sings part of the end title song.
+It's good to see Clint Eastwood back onscreen, he not only stars in this film but also produced, directed and sings part of the end title song, now that's a lot of work.
+I felt this was a very good and enjoyable movie.

 I'm glad they chose not to go down the predictable path which i thought was coming near the end, instead they chose to be more subtle and i think it shows maturity on Eastwood's part that he chose to end the film the way he did, i will of course not spoil the film by revealing anymore but it's well played out.
 Eastwood shoots his films quick and usually under budget.

-I have read reviews stating the Hmong actors were not that good in this film but i disagree, they all played their parts as asked of them especially Ahney Her and Bee Vang who play the parts of Sue and Thao, i thought they were superb in this film.
+I have read reviews stating the Hmong actors acted poorly in this film, i disagree, they played their parts as asked of them, especially Ahney Her and Bee Vang who play the parts of Sue and Thao, i thought they were superb in this film.

 The Hmong live in the mountainous regions of Vietnam as well as Thailand, Burma and Southern China.
 They helped the USA fight the Vietcong during the Vietnam war and much like the British Gurkha deserve recognition and a place thay can call home.